mericson-cv/commvault-cloud-cloudburst-recovery/README.md

 7. You will be greeted with Command Center login screen.
 Login with newly created ```admin``` user and password.
 8. Click **OK** to accept the License and Registration warning.

+> [!WARNING]
-:warning: Warning: If you are using a trial license the ```Cloud Storage``` license will be constrained to a maximum of ten (10) concurrent MediaAgents during the restore.
+> If you are using a trial license the ```Cloud Storage``` license will be constrained to a maximum of ten (10) concurrent MediaAgents during the restore.
 If you have a paid Commvault license, you can [submit a request](https://ma.commvault.com/Support/ProductRegistration) to extend your ```Cloud Storage``` license to match your required parallism (i.e., the total number of Access Nodes you will have active in your Commvault environment).

 ### Completing Commvault Core Setup
 Next, you just need to tell Commvault how often you want to run backups, and where to store your backups (i.e., Amazon S3).